shaneholloman/oyo/docs/THEME.md

 This lists:
 - embedded syntax themes for built-in UI themes
-- any `.tmTheme` files in `~/.config/oyo`
 - any `.tmTheme` files in `~/.config/oyo/themes`

 ### Custom tmTheme

-Place a tmTheme file in either:
+Place a tmTheme file in:

 ```
-~/.config/oyo/MyTheme.tmTheme
 ~/.config/oyo/themes/MyTheme.tmTheme
 ```